eMapR/LTOP_Imaging/README.md

 		conda activate py35

-	3. This script bring data from the google drive to Islay
+	3. This script bring data from the Google drive to Islay

 		./LTOP_Oregon/scripts/GEEjs/00_get_chunks_from_gdrive.py